Texuhport/Crypto-Market-Analysis/READMe.md

 In this file I compare the performance and viability of offerings on the crypto market including: **bitcoin, ethereum, ripple, chainlink, usd-coin, binance, digibyte and more** using PCA and K-Means analysis.

-I used a crypto_market csv from my assignment files to complete the assessment.
+I used a crypto_market csv that was provided to me to complete the assessment.

 ### Data Processing
 * Scaled data for better readable results using StandardScaler